 Employment matters: comprehensive service on all legal matters arising from employment including breach of contract, discrimination, unfair dismissal, equal pay, working time, monies owed, and redundancy.
 Advice and, where appropriate, full representation in legal proceedings.

-Personal injury: BECTU members have cover for any accidents whether at or away from work; for members' families our service covers any accident away from work.
+Personal injury: BECTU members have legal cover for any accidents whether at or away from work; for members' families our service covers any accident away from work.
 Thompsons, the union's lawyers will assess possible legal cases and, wherever there is a reasonable prospect, pursue proceedings for compensation.
 This is a free service and unlike 'no win, no fee' arrangements, no legal fees are charged to members.
 The service also includes injuries sustained prior to joining BECTU, and accidents abroad as long as it is possible to sue in the UK.
+Download this flyer.

 Thompsons Solicitors also sponsors our Freelancers' Fair.
 Pic: Rod Leon